Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     ```

 Predefined network configuration.
-Accepts a predefined network name, or file path or URL to a YAML configuration file or directory.
+Accepts a predefined network name, or file path or URL to a YAML configuration file.
+See the
-Directories must hold a `phase0.yaml` file and can hold an optional `altair.yaml` file.
-See the [Ethereum 2.0 specification] for examples.
+[Ethereum 2.0 specification] for examples.

 The default is `mainnet`.